So you're a fan of les arts? We've got the perfect French vocabulary for visiting an art museum or gallery.

 |Modern art||Art moderne|

 |Gift shop||Boutique de souvenirs|

 Spending a day at the museum is a great way to spend time on vacation, especially in a city like Paris, with so many museums and gallery options.
+Did you find art museum in French?
 Hope you enjoyed this vocabulary lesson!